 |Council of Insurance Agents & Brokers||$249,667|

 |American Council Of Life Insurers||$188,000|

 1 Hensarling, Jeb (R-TX) House $99,750 2 McConnell, Mitch (R-KY) Senate $99,500 3 Camp, Dave (R-MI) House $96,800 4 Cornyn, John (R-TX) Senate $89,800 5 Scott, Tim (R-SC) Senate $89,200 6 Boehner, John (R-OH) House $87,130 7 Tiberi, Patrick J (R-OH) House $83,200 8 Baucus, Max (D-MT) Senate $82,500 9 Kingston, Jack (R-GA) House $82,350 10 Booker, Cory (D-NJ) $79,650 11 Cantor, Eric (R-VA) House $78,000 12 McCarthy, Kevin (R-CA) House $75,500 13 Hagan, Kay R (D-NC) Senate $74,800 14 Royce, Ed (R-CA) House $69,250 15 Schock, Aaron (R-IL) House $67,450 16 Toomey, Pat (R-PA) Senate $67,250 17 Peters, Gary (D-MI) House $65,700 18 Roskam, Peter (R-IL) House $65,500 19 Warner, Mark (D-VA) Senate $64,450 20 Paulsen, Erik (R-MN) House $64,100

 We are talking a lot of money to mostly GOP leaders.
 Is this a coincidence?
 Hardly.
-Until we the People do something about bribery and corruption in Washington, DC–this will be business as usual.
+Until We the People do something about bribery and corruption in Washington, DC–this will be business as usual.
 K Street lobbyists will continue to write the laws and pick the music until the People put a stop to it.